SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 ## Custom item tracking

-Pillarbox makes it possible to easily integrate any kind of tracker, mostly for analytics or QoS needs.
+Pillarbox makes it possible to easily integrate any kind of tracker, for example to gather analytics, QoS data or to save the current playback position into a history.
 Proceed as follows to implement your own tracker:

 1. Create a new tracker class, say `CustomTracker`, and add conformance to the `PlayerItemTracker` protocol.
 2. The `PlayerItemTracker` protocol declares `Configuration` and `Metadata` associated types.
 If your tracker requires a configuration or metadata related to the item being tracked just create dedicated types which contain all required parameters.
 Use `Void` for any type that is not required for your tracker.